Edison, New Jersey: Private schools

-Bishop George Ahr High School (9–12), St. Helena School (Pre-K–8) and St. Matthew School (Pre-K–8) operate under the supervision of Roman Catholic Diocese of Metuchen.
+St. Thomas Aquinas High School (9–12), St. Helena School (Pre-K–8) and St. Matthew School (Pre-K–8) operate under the supervision of Roman Catholic Diocese of Metuchen.
 Jewish schools in the township, which all operate independently, include Rabbi Jacob Joseph School, Rabbi Pesach Raymon Yeshiva (Pre-K–8, founded in 1945) and Yeshiva Shaarei Tzion (Pre-K–8, opened in 1992).

 Other private schools in Edison include Lakeview School (for children ages 3–21 with disabilities), Our Lady of Peace School and Wardlaw-Hartridge School (Pre-K–12, founded in 1882).

 In 1998, the Huaxia Edison Chinese School, which teaches in Simplified Chinese on Sunday afternoons, was established in Thomas Jefferson Middle School, subsequently relocating to Herbert Hoover Middle School.
 Huaxia currently resides in Edison High School.
 However, many families from Taiwan send their children to Edison Chinese School, located at John Adams Middle School, or Tzu Chi, located at Woodrow Wilson Middle School.
 These schools both teach Traditional Chinese.
 J.P.
-Stevens High School offers Mandarin Chinese and Hindi as an elective language for students who are interested in learning it.
+Stevens High School offers Mandarin Chinese and Standard Hindi as an elective language for students who are interested in learning it.

 Colleges

-Lincoln Technical Institute (or Lincoln Tech) is a for-profit vocational school located in Edison.
+Lincoln Tech is a for-profit vocational school located in Edison.
 Lincoln Tech offers various programs in Nursing and in medical and computer applications.

-Middlesex County College (MCC) is a public, two-year community college located in Edison at the intersection of Woodbridge Avenue and Mill Road.
+Middlesex College is a public, two-year community college located in Edison at the intersection of Woodbridge Avenue and Mill Road.

 Rutgers University's Livingston campus is located on the former Camp Kilmer, partially located in Edison.

 Libraries

-Edison has three public library branches.
+Edison has three public library branches: The Main Branch, North Edison Branch and the Clara Barton Branch.